zabokrtsky/2022SegmentationST/README.md

 Morphemes (prefixes, suffixes, root words) are linguistic descriptions, defined as the smallest meaningful unit of words.
 Our proposed shared task is morpheme segmentation that converts a text into a sequence of morphemes.
-In order to prepare a dataset for this task, we integrated all basic types of morphological databases (including UniMorph (Kirov et al., 2018b) – inflectional morphology; MorphyNet (Batsuren et al., 2021) – derivational morphology; Universal
+In order to prepare a dataset for this task, we integrated all basic types of morphological databases (including UniMorph (Kirov et al., 2018b; McCarthy et al., 2020) – inflectional morphology; MorphyNet (Batsuren et al., 2021) – derivational morphology; Universal
 Dependencies (Nivre et al., 2017) and ten editions of Wiktionary – compound morphology and root words).
 In the future, we expect the NLP community will benefit a lot by innovating subword-based tokenization with this task.